Cardiovascular diseases

 Epigenetic modulation, the alteration of gene expression without altering genetic material

-Cereno has two drug projects based on HDAC inhibition with epigenetic effects – the clinical drug candidate CS1 and the preclinical drug candidate CS014.
+Cereno has two drug projects based on HDAC inhibition with epigenetic effects – the clinical drug candidates CS1 and CS014.
 The Company is one of the first to develop treatments for cardiovascular disease through the application of epigenetic modulation.
 This provides the opportunity to develop safer and more effective treatments for cardiovascular diseases in a completely new way.

 Epigenetic modulation can be described as changing gene expression without actually changing the genetic code, which is a new way to treat cardiovascular diseases.
 One of the most common epigenetic modulators is a class of enzymes called histone deacetylase, abbreviated HDAC.
 HDACs are found in most cells throughout the body and stimulation or inhibition of these can lead to changes in how an individual's DNA is translated into the production of proteins within the cells.
 This can affect important cellular mechanisms and thus increase or decrease the risk of disease.